 Earth’s Original Land Tree Plant

 Was the “Calamite” the first tree-like plant to grow on land?
 Many scientists believe so.
-It grew as high as 100 feet, towering above its counterparts in the earlier periods of its lengthy lifespan, which began some whopping 400 million years ago during the Devonian Period.
+It possibly grew up to 100 feet (30 meters) tall, towering above the sparse landscape during its lengthy lifespan.
+Its earliest beginnings were approximately 400 million years ago during the Devonian Time Period.
+But this tree-like species trived particularly during the tropical coal swamps of the carboniferous era before it went extinct.

 The trunk was a woody hollow tube, lacking true bark.
+There were various species that resembled modern day bamboo with segments and ribbing.
 The leaves were primitive and needle like, arranged in whorls around a stem.

-Trace Fossil Imprint of Prehistoric Calamite Tree Stem
+Trace Fossil Imprint of Devonian to Carboniferous Age Calamite Tree Stem

 The Calamite thrived in the hot swamp tropics of the past, particularly during the Pennsylvanian Period around 300 mya.
 Many of their fossils have been found worldwide including, USA, China, Canada, South America and Europe.

-Internal and External Imprint Fossil of Calamite Tree Stem
+Internal and External Imprint Fossil of Calamite Tree Stem, Devonian to Carboniferous Age

-These amazing fossils were found in Sebastian County, Arkansas in an old coal strip mine in 1993 by Michael A. Whitkanack, who donated them to my classroom.
+The three amazing fossils above were found in Sebastian County, Arkansas in an old coal strip mine in 1993 by Michael A. Whitkanack, who donated them to my classroom.
 They are actually the imprints of the Calamite’s leaves and stems which scientists refer to as trace fossils.

 Scan_Pic0012a

-Prehistoric Calamite (Earth’s First Tree-Like Land Plant) Rendition Drawing
+Devonian to Carboniferous Era Calamite Tree (Earth’s First Tree-Like Land Plant) Rendition Drawing

 CLASSIFICATION